crusoecloud/crusoe-cookbook/content/vllm-l40s-fp8/README.md

 tmux new -s server
 uv run vllm serve $MODEL --enable-chunked-prefill --disable-log-requests --tensor-parallel-size $TP_SIZE
 ```
 vLLM will download the model from HF and serve it on port 8000.
-We can detach from the tmux session with `ctrl+b`.
-Next, we'll simulate a client.
+Now, detach from the tmux session (`ctrl+b` then `d`) and we'll simulate a client.
 ```bash
 tmux new -s client
 chmod +x run_benchmark.sh